Marketing Cloud, Trailhead...

 Sales operations makes sales reps more efficient and more productive, driving revenue (and making revenue more predictable).
 This team plays a critical role in constantly improving the sales process.

 But as the graphic below shows, sales ops is just a piece of the puzzle, because revenue data starts at the product.
-For example, the way SKUs are organized in the catalog will affect how you quote and how you bill.
+For example, the way SKUs are organised in the catalog will affect how you quote and how you bill.

-RevOps needs to start with the product, too.
+Revenue operations needs to start with the product, too.
 At Salesforce, we call it product-to-cash.

 Finally, a function (RevOps) that looks at the whole journey from product to-cash.